Andrei Bezobrazov

-He was arrested in 1689 and charged with having hired two wizards to "soften the heart" of Czar Peter I, with the purpose of preventing the monarch of giving him a post which would place him long away from his comfortable life in the capital.
+He was arrested in 1689 and charged with having hired two wizards to "soften the heart" of Czar Peter I, with the purpose of preventing the monarch from giving him a post which would place him long away from his comfortable life in the capital.
 To expose the monarch to sorcery, regardless of purpose, was regarded as a danger to his life.

 In the following inquest, several people were implicated directly or indirectly in the process.
 Bezobrazov was sentenced to death by a jury of boyars and decapitated on the Red Square in Moscow on 8 January 1690, while the two wizards he hired to perform the magic were burned alive at the stake.
 His wife was forced to enter a convent, while several people judged as being directly or indirectly involved in the case were exiled.